microsoft/ai-developer/Dotnet/challenges/Challenge-06.md

 ## Success Criteria

-1. You have successfully navigated the Azure OpenAI Studio and adjusted the default content filter settings.
+1. You have successfully navigated the Azure AI Foundry Studio and adjusted the default content filter settings.
 2. You experimented and observed the results of different filter settings.
 3. You created and tested a custom blocklist to filter specific terms, phrases, or patterns.

 ## Learning Resources

-- [How to configure content filters with Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/content-filters) - Detailed steps for configuring filtering in AOAI
+- [How to configure content filters with Azure AI Foundry Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/content-filters) - Detailed steps for configuring filtering in AOAI
-- [Use a blocklist in Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/use-blocklists) - Help with explicitly filterering additional predefined terms, are specific to one's use case
+- [Use a blocklist in Azure AI Foundry](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/use-blocklists) - Help with explicitly filterering additional predefined terms, are specific to one's use case
-- [Data, privacy, and security for Azure OpenAI Service#Preventing abuse & harmful content generation](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy?tabs=azure-portal#preventing-abuse-and-harmful-content-generation) - General outline of content safety & abuse monitoring functionality
+- [Data, privacy, and security for Azure AI Foundry Service#Preventing abuse & harmful content generation](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy?tabs=azure-portal#preventing-abuse-and-harmful-content-generation) - General outline of content safety & abuse monitoring functionality
 - [Using Filters in Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/filters-in-semantic-kernel) - Semantic Kernel itself has filtering capability.
 While it isn't explicitly covered in this workshop, you can find a summary and example below.

 ## Bonus: Semantic Kernel Filters (in code)